pkardas/notes/books/refactoring.md

 Refactoring (verb) - to restructure software by applying a series of refactorings without changing its observable behaviour.

-When doing refactoring, code should not spend much time in a broken state, meaning it allows to stop at any moment even if you haven't finished.
-If someone says their code was broken for couple of days while they are refactoring, you can be pretty sure they were not refactoring.
+When doing refactoring, code should not spend much time in a broken state, meaning it allows stopping at any moment even if you haven't finished.
+If someone says their code was broken for a couple of days while they are refactoring, you can be pretty sure they were not refactoring.

 Two Hats - when developing new functionalities - do not change existing code, when refactoring - do not add new functionalities.
 Swap hats: refactor, add functionality, refactor, ...